 Support under the SME window shall facilitate access and availability of finance primarily for SMEs as well as small midcaps and enhance their global competitiveness, at any stage of their development, in particular to those that are perceived high risk and lack sufficient collateral, especially in their early development stages.

 The support under this window shall also aim to provide more diversified sources of funding, including subordinated debt, equity and quasi-equity financing, in order to increase the ability of SMEs and small mid-caps to finance their creation, growth, development, and transfer, withstand economic downturns, and for making the economy and the financial system more resilient during economic downturn or shocks.
 It shall provide support for investment and working capital as well as for risk financing from seed to expansion stages to ensure technological leadership in innovative and sustainable sectors, in particular by targeting SMEs whose activities focus on intangible assets because of research, innovation and digitalisation activities or because of sector specificities such as cultural and creative sector.
 When necessary it may provide financing for the acquisition of a business or a participation in a business by employees.
+The eligible areas may be prioritised as described in section 2.3.2.1 of these investment guidelines.

 The support under SME window shall be complementary to the Union initiatives undertaken in the context of the Capital Markets Union.